Another-Axiom/GT_CustomMapExample/README.md

 ## Trigger Scripts/Prefabs
 The following scripts can be used for multiple purposes, but the GameObject they are attached to will always need a Collider component with `Is Trigger` set to true.
 All trigger scripts have several common options:
-- `Triggered By Hands` - Should the player's hands activate this trigger?
-- `Triggered By Body` - Should the player's body activate this trigger?
+- `Synced To All Players` - Should this Trigger sync to all players, or only be processed for the person who triggered it?
+    - Generally this will sync the Trigger Activation event as well as its current `Trigger Count` (used to check against `Num Allowed Triggers`).
-- `Triggered By Head` - Should the player's head activate this trigger?
+- `Triggered By` - Defines which parts of the player will trigger this Trigger.
+    - Options include Hands, Body, Head, BodyOrHead.
+Due to how Hand and Body/Head colliders work in GorillaTag, a single Trigger is unable to check for both at the same time.
+- `General Retrigger Delay` - After being triggered, how long before this Trigger can be triggered again?
+- `Num Allowed Triggers` - How many times is this Trigger allowed to trigger?
+0 means infinite
-- `Retrigger After Duration` - Should this trigger re-activate after a delay?
+- `Retrigger After Duration` - Should this Trigger re-trigger if a player stays inside it for long enough?
-- `Retrigger Delay` - If `Retrigger After Duration` is set to true, what is that duration in seconds?
+- `Retrigger Stay Duration` - How long does a player need to stay inside the Trigger before it re-triggers?
+    - NOTE: If `General Retrigger Delay` is larger, that value will be used for this instead.

 ### Map Boundary
 This trigger script will teleport the player to a random (or specific) Transform and optionally can Tag the player when